zeespogeira/ADS-HouseOfThings/README.md

 ### 3.1.
 Discoverability

 To control sensors and actuators, we first need to have such devices available.
-This is achieved through a process we named Discoverability, which enables the system to identify sensors and actuators that it can use.
+This is achieved through a process we named Discoverability, which enables the system to identify devices that it can use, such as sensors and actuators.

+We defined two base types of devices: sensors and actuators.
+These two base types can be combined to achieve more complex configurations of devices that include one or more sensors or actuators – these are named modules.

+An example of a module is a combi-refrigerator with a water dispensing system, which can be described as 3 actuators (the refrigerator, the freezer, and the water dispensing system) and 4 sensors (a temperature sensor in the refrigerator, a temperature sensor in the freezer, a temperature sensor in the water dispending system, and a combi-door closed/open sensor).

-Considering the system works in simulated mode, sensors and actuators available for discovery are listed in a .csv file with the following structure:
+Considering the system works in simulated mode, sensors and actuators available for discovery are listed in a .csv file.
+Each .csv file represents a module, with each line of the .csv representing a device in that module.
+In the limit, a module with only one device corresponds to the device itself.

+The .csv structure is the following:

 **For Actuators:**